 President M. Lee Pelton announced the associate professor was found responsible for sexual harassment while addressing faculty at the Faculty Institute on Sept.
 4. A months-long investigation by the Title IX Office that ended before his death resulted in Todd’s suspension without pay for the Fall 2018 semester.

-Todd, 54, was reported missing on Aug.
-16. He was last seen in Jamaica Plain.
-Pelton announced Todd’s passing in an email to the Emerson community two days later.
+Todd, 54, was last seen in Jamaica Plain on Aug.
+16. Pelton announced Todd’s passing in an email to the Emerson community two days later.

 “Robert brought extraordinary talents, incredible vision, and outstanding dedication to his art, and to his teaching,” Pelton wrote.
 “He inspired filmmakers of all ages at Emerson, giving generously of his time and energy to his fellow artists over the years.”